Feted in Gaza, Hamas leader hits out at Israel

 Israel last year released 1,027 Palestinians from its jails in return for the liberation of Gilad Shalit, a conscript soldier who was seized by Palestinian guerrillas in 2006 and hidden away for more than five years in Gaza.

-Thousands of Palestinians remain in Israeli jails, many held on terrorism charges.
+Thousands of Palestinians remain in Israeli jails, many accused of terrorism.
 Hamas says they are freedom fighters.

 "We will not rest until we liberate the prisoners.
-The way we freed some of the prisoners in the past is the way we will use to free the remaining prisoners," Meshaal said to loud cheers.
+The way we freed some of the prisoners in the past is the way we will use to free the remaining prisoners," Meshaal said.

 TOY GUNS, MODEL ROCKET